-The candidate airports in Samoa are Faleolo International Airport on the island of Upolu.
+The candidate airport in Samoa is the Faleolo International Airport (APW) on the island of Upolu.

-The project is expected to comprise a set of physical aerodrome improvements and institutional strengthening activities.
+The project comprises of a set of physical aerodrome improvements and institutional strengthening activities.
 Primary beneficiaries are air travellers throughout the Pacific Islands, as well as the national and regional administrative bodies and personnel involved in air transport management, freight and passenger air service providers.

 Other indirect beneficiaries are tourism-related services and seasonal labour markets.The project development objective is to improve operational safety and oversight of international and domestic air transport infrastructure.
-The project is expected to comprise of four components:
+The project comprises of four key components:

 Component A: International Airport Infrastructure Investments